david-bazalduaa/Chatbot-IRIS/README.md

 ## Interface Preview

-The application features a minimalist, "glassmorphism" design focused on usability and parameter control.
+The application features a minimalist design focused on usability and parameter control.

 ![Chatbot Interface]([Chatbot_Interface.png])